Alien (law): United States

-The usage of the term "alien" dates back to 1798, when it was used in the Alien and Sedition Acts.
-Although the INA provides no overarching explicit definition of the term "illegal alien", it is mentioned in a number of provisions under title 8 of the US code.
-Several provisions even mention the term "unauthorized alien".
-According to PolitiFact, the term "illegal alien" occurs in federal law, but does so scarcely.
-PolitiFact opines that, "where the term does appear, it's undefined or part of an introductory title or limited to apply to certain individuals convicted of felonies."
+The usage of the term "alien" dates back to 1790, when it was used in the Naturalization Act and then 1798 when it was used in the Alien and Sedition Acts.
+The INA contains 22 occurences and a clear definition of the category of "alien lawfully admitted" and one occurrence of "illegal alien", with no explicit definition.
+The later is mentioned in a number of provisions under title 8 of the US code.
+Several provisions mention the term "unauthorized alien". "undocumented alien" or "undocumented person.
+According to PolitiFact, the term "illegal alien" scarcely occurs in federal law and is undefined or part of an introductory title or limited to apply to certain individuals convicted of felonies.”
+According to Jeff Baker of the Pepperdine School of Law, ‘alien’ may be a technical term of art, but ‘illegal alien’ is almost always pejorative in contemporary usage."

 Since the U.S. law says that a corporation is a person, the term alien is not limited to natural humans because what are colloquially called foreign corporations are technically called alien corporations.
 Because corporations are creations of local state law, a foreign corporation is an out-of-state corporation.

 There are a multitude of unique and highly complex U.S. domestic tax laws and regulations affecting the U.S. tax residency of foreign nationals, both nonresident aliens and resident aliens, in addition to income tax and social security tax treaties and totalization agreements.

-"Alienage," i.e., citizenship status, has been prohibited since 1989 in New York City from being considered for employment, under that town's Human Rights legislation.
+"Alienage", i.e., citizenship status, has been prohibited since 1989 in New York City from being considered for employment, under that town's Human Rights legislation.